MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/support-and-ts.md

 # Contact Microsoft Defender for Cloud Apps support

-This article describes how to access Microsoft Defender for Cloud Apps support from the Microsoft 365 Defender portal.
-The support widget in Microsoft 365 Defender helps you find solutions to common problems or submit a support case to the Microsoft support team.
+This article describes how to access Microsoft Defender for Cloud Apps support from the Microsoft Defender XDR portal.
+The support widget in Microsoft Defender XDR helps you find solutions to common problems or submit a support case to the Microsoft support team.

 ## Prerequisites

-To open support cases, you must have access to Microsoft 365 Defender as a **Service Support Administrator** or a **Helpdesk Administrator**.
+To open support cases, you must have access to Microsoft Defender XDR as a **Service Support Administrator** or a **Helpdesk Administrator**.
 Any roles that include the action `microsoft.office365.supportTickets/allEntities/allTasks` can submit a case.

 For more information, see [Security Administrator permissions](/azure/active-directory/roles/permissions-reference#security-administrator) and [About admin roles](/microsoft-365/admin/add-users/about-admin-roles?view=o365-worldwide&preserve-view=true).

 ## Find solutions to common problems

-Access the Microsoft 365 Defender support widget by selecting the **?** icon at the top of the page.
+Access the Microsoft Defender XDR support widget by selecting the **?** icon at the top of the page.
 Then, enter text in the search box to find self-help solutions.

 Select an item from the self-help options shown to see more information.
 If the suggest content isn't sufficient, [open a service request](#open-a-service-request).